blakejakopovic/TestDrive/README.md

 ## Demo!

-To view the demo dashboard, please visit [URL](URL).
+To view the demo dashboard, please visit [http://blakejakopovic.github.io/TestDrive/](http://blakejakopovic.github.io/TestDrive/).
 It uses simulated sensor readings, but your dashboard will be automatically customised based on the data you send it.

 ## Key Features